animal-tree/Writing-stuff/Stuff64-GSA-efforts.md

 Interestingly, they also held an "AI and religion" seminar that month.
 Nothing like it before.
 And ladybugs attacked apparently?
 Anyway.

-I don't think it will be recognized that I did good for them while they did bad for me.
+I don't think it will be recognized that I did good for the grad students of the university, and the university as a whole for 6 years, while they did bad for me.